mandelsoft/documents/config/README.md

 <img src="./media/templated-dsl-b.png" style="width:50%" />
 </center>

-Here the library implemented with some kind of intermediate DSL is used to describe the DSL available for the configuration values maintained by a product operator.
+Here the library isimplemented with some kind of intermediate DSL, and used to describe the DSL available for the configuration values maintained by a product operator.
-The *intermediate* DSL used to express the library might again be an explicit DSL used to combine the operator configuration and the product specific settings to finally feed the installation procedure.
+The *intermediate* DSL used to express the library might again be a logical or explicit DSL used to combine the operator configuration and the product specific settings to finally feed the installation procedure.

 The concrete installation procedure is formulated in the DSL of the installer framework, not in a general purpose programming language.
 The final product installer is the combination of the original installer (framework) and its product specific configuration or better instrumentation.
 It is some cascading scenario for creating installers.

+For example *Terraform* as an installer framework is used by an application to orchestrate the installation logic by terraform resources.
+Both, the terraform executable and the orchestration description is delivered.
+On the installation side a configuration file is provided by the human operator to specify the values required to parameterize the installation procedure.

 The next step is to integrate the DSL parsing into the installer code.
 Following the first scenario from above, the result is an integrated